 For businesses who want to do business in China by acquisition or merger with a local company, the laws governing the acquisitions of a Chinese registered company are complex and often require the insertion of an intermediary subsidiary to maximize flexibility and tax benefits.
 A domestic company acquired by a foreign party renders the resulting entity being classified as a “foreign or foreign invested domestic legal entity,” which operates on slightly different and often confusing rules.

-At IPO Pang, we have handled the negotiation, drafting and closing of hundreds of mergers and acquisitions, representing either the sell side or the buy side, giving our firm a solid grip on the customs and practices in this area of the law.
-In China, the law is to be followed, the custom is to be respected and the practice is to be adhered if the transaction is to be closed on time and on budget.
+At IPO Pang, we have handled the negotiations, drafting, and closing of hundreds of mergers and acquisitions – representing either the seller’s side or the buyer’s side.
+Our firm has a solid understanding on the customs and practices in this area of the law.
+In China, the law is to be followed, the customs are to be respected, and these practices need to be followed if the transaction is to be closed on time and on budget.